ibm-public-cos/crs-docs/pages/api-reference/api-reference.md

 #### Retrieve a bucket's headers

-A `HEAD` issued to a bucket will return the headers for that bucket.
+A `HEAD` issued to a bucket resource will return the headers for that bucket.
+This operation does not make use of operation specific headers, query parameters, or payload elements.

 ##### Syntax